CodinGame/codingame-game-engine/playground/extensions/extensions-2-tutorial.md

 # Create your own modules
+If you make a module that could be used in other project, don't hesitate to make a pull request to the [CodinGame game engine repository](https://github.com/CodinGame/codingame-game-engine) to make it available for everyone.

 To create a module, you will need a minimum of two files:
 - A Java file containing a class implementing `Module`.
 Its purpose is to send data to the view.